nsdesai1/NET/README.md

 ## Basic Overview

-NaturalEventTracker, or NET, is an app built using NASA's EONET API to visualize and map natural events around the world.
+NaturalEventTracker, or NET, is an app built using NASA's EONET API to track and visualize natural events around the world.

 ## Key Features